xiaotong0329/tp/docs/DeveloperGuide.md

 **Member Record**
 The collection of data fields stored for a member in ClubHub.

-**Pending Task**
-A task assigned to a member that has not yet been marked as completed.

 **Role**
 The position a member holds in the club (e.g., President, Treasurer, Secretary, General Member).

 **Secretary**
 The main user of ClubHub.
 Responsible for managing members, creating events, tracking attendance, assigning tasks, and maintaining records.

-**Task**
-An assigned responsibility given to a member, tracked by ClubHub until marked completed.

-**Undo**
-A command that allows the Secretary to reverse the most recent action in ClubHub.

-**Year of Study**
-The academic year of a member (e.g., Year 1, Year 2, etc.).
-Used for filtering and organising members.

 --------------------------------------------------------------------------------------------------------------------